mbaumer/us_hep_funding/docs/_states/UT.md

 [Back to top](#top)
 ## UT-02 -- Rep. Chris Stewart (R) -- [Wikipedia](https://en.wikipedia.org/wiki/UT-02)
 ### Committees
-Chris Stewart is the #18 Democrat on the House Committee on Appropriations
+Chris Stewart is the #18 Republican on the House Committee on Appropriations

 ### HEP Grants
 ```